You can now order scion wood for grafting apples, chestnuts, pawpaw, pears, and more from our website. Check it out at

 We are continuing the $15 minimum.
 This $15 covers the time it takes us to show you around the groves, train you on what and how to harvest and taste samples of fruit and nuts.
 After paying the $15, you don’t have to buy anything at our farm.
 If you do make a purchase, the first $15 is already paid for.
 How cool is that?
-The $15 is per group.
-As an added bonus we will be utilizing our new “Red Shed” to weigh you out at the end of your harvest.
-No need to drive back to our house for your weigh out.
+The $15 is per car load.

 What to Expect: You can usually drive up and park close to the spot you will be harvesting.
 We have clean latrines, hand washing stations and picnic tables at the main parking areas.
 This is a safe area for children, but no dogs or cats are allowed (food security issues).

 The grass will be mowed, but not as fine as a lawn.
 Be sure to wear sturdy shoes, prickly chestnut burs are scattered on the ground.
 Our orchards are in a rural setting, close to “wild” timber.
 Bring bug repellent.
 Your children are welcome to observe and catch the frogs, insects, spiders and snakes they encounter.
 Please ask your children to be gentle and release all creatures before you leave the groves.

-Cornelian Cherries: As of 10/3/20 the Cornelian Cherry season is over.
-Cornelian Cherries were available at $2.00/pound for you-pick.
-The season usually runs from August to late September.
+Cornelian Cherries: Cornelian cherries are usually ready around mid-August and continue to mid-September.
+We sell them at $2.00/pound for you-pick.
 We recommend bringing a gathering cloth to spread under the bushes.
 The ripe berries are soft and sweet.
 Under ripe they are firmer and very tart.
 They will continue to ripen after picking.
 We have none available already picked (the family eats them up too fast).